snkashis/android-docs/pages/map-sdk/5.0.1/offline.md

 path: /map-sdk/5.0.1/offline/
 ---

-In many cases, you might find your user base spends most of its time off the grid.
+Often, you might find your user base spends most of its time off the grid.
 This causes issues because the map downloads tiles from the internet by default.
 The Maps SDK enables you to download and store pre-selected regions for usage when the device isn't connected to the internet.
 The result of downloading the map is a fully functional map using your styles, tiles, and other resources.

 ### Limitations

 An app can download multiple regions for offline use, but the total offline download is capped at a maximum tile count “ceiling” across all downloaded regions.
 The tile ceiling is set to 6,000 tiles by default but can be raised [for paid plans](https://www.mapbox.com/pricing/).
 Use our [Tile Count Estimator](https://www.mapbox.com/labs/offline-estimator/) to calculate the number of tiles required by your offline use case.
 Six thousand tiles covers a region roughly the size of Greater London within the M25 at zoom levels 0–15 or the contiguous United States at zoom levels 0–9.
 The size of these tiles on disk will vary according to the selected style.

-There is no limit to the number of offline regions that may be created.
+The Maps SDK places no limit to the number of offline regions that may be created.
 Your Mapbox-powered application will reuse tiles and resources that are required by multiple regions.
 This conserves network traffic and disk space.

-There is also no limit to the download speed of offline regions, nor to disk space used by offline resources.
+The SDK also places no limit to the download speed of offline regions, nor to disk space used by offline resources.
 The effective limits will depend on the storage capacity of the mobile device and the speed of the network to which it is connected.

 Our [terms of service](https://www.mapbox.com/tos/#[YmcMYmns]) do not allow you or an end user to redistribute offline maps downloaded from Mapbox servers.